kellymore/bayesian-modeling-with-pymc/README.md

 This will display the posterior distribution of `θ` (the probability of heads) and print a summary, which includes statistics like the mean, standard deviation, and credible intervals of the posterior distribution.

-This example introduces students to the core concepts of Bayesian inference using a simple coin flip model, making it an accessible starting point for understanding probabilistic programming with PyMC.

 ### Explanation

 1. Import Libraries:

-- pymc3 for Bayesian modeling.
+- `pymc` for Bayesian modeling.
-- numpy for numerical operations (although not used in this simple example).
-- matplotlib.pyplot for plotting.
+- `matplotlib.pyplot` for plotting.
+- `arviz` for plotting and summarizing the results.

 2. Simulated Data: